JohnDoubleUB/angular-crash/README.md

 that will essentially be our database server (for testing these things atleast)

 Then we just need to create this file

+Now to run it we just call (because we called it "server" in scripts): npm run server